Who it's for

 • Language exchange

-• Built under EU privacy law — peer-to-peer media, no accounts for participants, GDPR at heart.
+Built under EU privacy law — media encrypted in transit, no accounts for participants, GDPR at heart.

 A diverse group of students seated in a circle, one joining the session from a phone.